KoaLaYT/Cracking-The-Code-Interview-Question/docs/02-Linked-Lists.md

 -   Using a stack to store first half values, and then do comparing.
 -   Recursivly comparing is a little bit complicate, and not very clear compare to other two methods.

+### 7. Intersection

+> Given two (singly) linked lists, determine if the two lists intersect, return the intersecting node.
+Note the intersection is defined based on reference, not value.
+That is, if the `kth` node of the first list is the exact node (by reference) as the `jth` node of the second list, then they are intersecting.

+🔨 Failed to consider:

+-   Check the tail as a quick return, and then do another iteration to find the intersection.
+Reduce the space to `O(1)`.